TheOdinProject/curriculum/contributing.md

 If you're adding a solution to one of the projects, first save it in your own repository and then just make a link to it in the appropriate project's section.
 Be sure to give your partner appropriate acknowledgement if they want it.

+If you're unfamiliar with the Markdown (.md) syntax that's used in these files, it's really straightforward and there's a great guide for it from [Daring Fireball here](http://daringfireball.net/projects/markdown/syntax).

 If you have questions about The Odin Project itself, [contact us here](mailto:admin@theodinproject.com).

 ## Thank you for your help and support!